 Christopher J. Guardino

 Composer, arranger, orchestrator and Emmy nominated music director Christopher J. Guardino has collaborated with Marco Beltrami, Doug Besterman, Erran Baron Cohen, Ry Cooder, Endless Noise, Siedah Garrett, Guns 'n' Roses, Patrick Leonard, Mark Mothersbaugh, Eve Nelson, J.A.C.
 Redford, Jeremy Rubolino, Stephen Schwartz, Super Diamond, and Mare Winningham.
 He has contributed arrangements, orchestrations, and conducting to the films of Wes Anderson, Raymond DeFelitta, Barry Levinson, the late Mike Nichols, and to The Adventures of Elmo in Grouchland (Grammy®winner - Best Children's Album).
 With co-composer Matthew Sklar, he received an Emmy nomination for Outstanding Music Direction for Elf: Buddy's Musical Christmas, starring Jim Parsons, Edward Asner, Gilbert Gottfried, Mark Hamill, Jay Leno, and Kate Micucci, for NBC TV and Warner Brothers Animation.
-Currently, Christopher arranges, orchestrates, and conducts for the Emmy and Golden Globe winning television show, Crazy Ex Girlfriend, on the CW Network.
+Currently, Christopher arranges, orchestrates, and conducts for the Emmy and Golden Globe winning television show, Crazy Ex Girlfriend, on the CW Network, and for Matt Groening's Disenchantment, on Netflix.

 In the concert world, Christopher has composed for a variety of performing artists and ensembles.
 His Nella Luce, composed for the National Children’s Chorus (Los Angeles and New York), was given its world premiere at Royce Hall, and its east coast premiere at Carnegie Hall, in 2015.